Are Narnia and Harry Potter Connected: Through the Wardrobe and Platform 9 ¾

 • Narnia is a land unto itself, existing as a separate dimension with its mythology, flora, and fauna.
 In contrast, the wizarding world in Harry Potter coexists alongside our reality, hidden from non-magical folk.

 • Talking animals are common, and magic is more whimsical, often defying clear rules or explanations.
-Magic in Harry Potter operates within a codified system of spells and potions learned at Hogwarts.
+Magic in Harry Potter operates within a codified system of spells and potions learnt at Hogwarts.
 Therefore, it creates a sense of structure and discipline.

 Do the Pevensies and the Hogwarts Founders Connect Narnia and Harry Potter?